LocationGarrison, United States

 General ConsultantsMassimo & Lella Vignelli

-From the architect.
+Text description provided by the architects.
 The place is of profound tranquility where after a day of rain and fog an intense light reflects in the stilled mirror of the majestic Hudson River´s deep waters.

 A place where twilights are a thousand colors as the water breaks into a thousand reflections.
 A place where the air is clean and calm, and mild.
 One could say a place that is very close to heaven.